gardener/gardener-extension-provider-openstack/docs/usage/usage.md

 #### Option 1: Using a Subnet Pool (Recommended)

-The `subnetPoolID` field specifies the OpenStack subnet pool ID from which IPv6 subnets will be allocated automatically for nodes, pods, and services.
+The `networks.ipv6.subnetPoolID` field specifies the OpenStack subnet pool ID from which IPv6 subnets will be allocated automatically for nodes, pods, and services.

 An example `InfrastructureConfig` for dual-stack with subnet pool looks as follows: